dmehrotra/dmehrotra.github.io/_posts/2015-11-29-api-and-stream.md

     stream.track('@dmehro');
 });
 {% endhighlight %}
 <p>The above code is the meat of the program.
-It sets up the listener on the stream and tweets the photo in my uploads directory at users who tweet at me.</p>
+It sets up the listener on the stream and tweets the photo in my uploads directory at users who tweet at me.
+Up next the code to take pictures with a Raspberry Pi and the code to send the photos to the above program.</p>